SAFSDEV/SeleniumPlus-Spock-Project-POC/README.md

 is to just go run a JUnitCore test with that Class name, it can be ANY type of JUnit test.

 So, the command-line parameter will likely be changed in the near future to show this.

+In the POC project, there is TestCase1 setup as a Run Configuration with a command-line argument to use –script to run the Spock test.

+Without the command-line –script setting it is just a normal SeleniumPlus test.
+With it, runTest() is bypassed in favor of the Junit test class 'com.sas.spock.tests.SpockExperiment'

+In the Project src, this is a .groovy file, but Groovy compiles it into the SpockExperiment class file.